realm/realm-js/README.md

 git submodule update --init --recursive
 ```

-Note: If you have cloned the repo previously make sure you remove your node_modules directory since it may contain stale dependencies which may cause the build to fail.

-### Building for iOS:
-- Open `react-native/ios/RealmReact.xcodeproj` in Xcode
-- Select `RealmReact` under `Targets`
-- Build: `⌘ + B`

-### Building for Android:
-- `cd react-native/android`
-- `./gradlew publishAndroid`
-- The compiled version of the Android module is here: `<project-root>/android`

 Note: On Windows the RealmJS repo should be cloned with symlinks enabled
 ```
 #run in elevated command prompt